 In reality there is very little difference between any of them.
 But to go into painstaking detail…

-Of the four multipurpose composts I’m trialing, the peat is noticeably the finest, which may seem like a good thing but I totally disagree.
+Of the five multipurpose composts I’m trialing, the peat is noticeably the finest, which may seem like a good thing but I totally disagree.
 I prefer growing media to be structured with small and large bits, allowing roots and water to move easily between compost, through the air spaces.

-Worse is for longterm pot plantings of say 2 – 5 years where I find fine composts can – not always – compact clogging drainage.
+Worse is for longterm pot plantings of say 2 – 5 years where I find fine composts can – not always – compact, clogging drainage.
 Peat free composts of mixed size, especially with bark do decompose over time and sink, compacting slightly, but keep their open airy structure for many years.

 Sylvagrow Organic has the next finest with a good mix of different size pieces, but there are very few large pieces of twig etc. So it feels a balanced mix.
 New Horizon and Dalefoot have a similar consistency with a mix of sizes including the odd larger bit of twig or bark.
 Something I consider to be a good thing.
+Easily removed by hand in seedling pots.

 To be fair to Dalefoot, they also offer a seedling compost with a finer consistency to their multipurpose, something they recommend for seedlings.
 Using regular multipurpose is my preference, which is what I’m trialling here – you have both options.